 How the arts are driving political, social and economic change

-The Turner Prize has always been an event that has always been at the centre of controversy and previous Turner Prize nominees have pushed boundaries which have led to social and political change.
+The Turner Prize has always been an event that has been at the centre of controversy and previous Turner Prize nominees have pushed boundaries which have led to social and political change.
 Hull based artist collective Hack and Host explore how the creative sector is a vehicle for political, social and economic change using their campaign shop that will be open from 5 – 8 December.
 Northern culture has always challenged the establishment; how do we continue to do this as we face Brexit and an increasingly divided world?

 From stage to screen